 3. It is not good for man to be alone, because he won’t be able to satisfy the desires God has given him

-God has given men (and women) healthy desires that He wants satisfied within marriage.
-The desires are sexual (Hebrews 13:4), emotional, mental, and spiritual.
+God has given men (and women) healthy, sexual desires (Hebrews 13:4) that He wants satisfied within marriage.
+The desires for intimacy are emotional, mental, and spiritual.
 People can have great friends, but they should not take the place of a husband or wife.
 God wants people to have a companion through life, and part of the reason He created marriage is to see that fulfilled.

 4. It is not good for man to be alone, because he won’t have the benefit of a woman’s influence

 While it is not always the case, it is common for married men to become gentler and more sensitive.
 After Katie and I were married, my parents frequently told me how much she influenced me for the better.